ng-Classic/ng-classic/docs/TRIAGE_AND_LABELS.md

 # Triage Process and GitHub Labels for Angular

-This document describes how the Angular Classicteam uses labels and milestones to triage issues on GitHub.
+This document describes how the Angular Classic team uses labels and milestones to triage issues on GitHub.
 The basic idea of the process is that caretaker only assigns a component (`area: *`) label.
 The owner of the component is then responsible for the detailed / component-level triage.